Xenorf/SPL_compiler/README.md

 ---
 ### Tree
-The parse tree can be used in 2 differents ways:
+The parse tree can be used in 2 different ways:
 1. Printing the JSON format of the tree in the terminal. `./compile -m tree -p <src_program>`

 ![Tree diagram](git_ressources/tree.drawio.png?raw=true)